Sunday, July 13, 2014

 Life never comes without lessons, so we offer these salient points when planning to sail Greece.
 All of course, learned in hindsight:

 Have lots of options planned.
 There is more to Greece than tourist brochure vistas.
 There are loads of holiday makers and boat/shipping traffic.
 Don’t be in a hurry or too inflexible in your planning.
-Make use of local transport opportunities to fill the gaps – eg. we caught a ferry to Hydra.
+Make use of local transport opportunities to fill the gaps.
+For example, we caught a ferry to Hydra as docking is tight in the high season.

 Temple of Poseidon, 440BC.
 Cape Sounion.